neryaelul/Web-Servers-Monitoring-System/README.md

 `#f03c15`
-Don't forgot to remove your Bylith.sql file in the main webserver dir when you upload `#f03c15`
+- text in red Don't forget to remove your Bylith.sql file in the main webserver dir when you upload `#f03c15`